-Transportation Technology: Auto Service
+SHSM Transportation Technology: Auto Service (2 Credits) TTA3C2 Grade 11 College

-TTA3C1 College

-This course enables students to develop technical knowledge and skills as they study, test, service, and repair engine, electrical, suspension, brake, and steering systems on vehicles.
+This course enables students to develop technical knowledge and skills as they study, test, service, and repair engine, electrical, suspension, brake, and steering systems on vehicles, aircraft, and/or watercraft.
 Students will develop communication and teamwork skills through practical tasks, using a variety of tools and equipment.
-Students will develop an awareness of environmental and societal issues related to transportation and will learn about apprenticeship and college programs leading to careers in the transportation automotive industry.
+Students will develop an awareness of environmental and societal issues related to transportation and will learn about apprenticeship and college programs leading to careers in the transportation industry.

-Transportation Technology: Auto Service Grade 11
+SHSM Transportation Technology: Aviation (2 Credits) Grade 11 TTL3C2 College

-TTA3C2 College